Variational characterizations of weighted eigenvalue and basic reproduction ratio for nonlocal dispersal systems and application: Introduction

 \section{Introduction}

-The basic reproduction rate is a crucial threshold parameter in infectious disease models and other biological mathematical frameworks.
-The theory developed by Zhang and Zhao \cite{MR4348165} provides a robust approach to connecting the basic reproduction rate with associated principal eigenvalue problems.
-In particular, this framework enables us to characterize the limiting behavior of the basic reproduction rate in terms of the limiting profiles of the principal eigenvalue(see, e.g., \cite{MR4628895, Feng_Li_Yang_2024, MR3945624, MR4553723, MR4620151}).
+The basic reproduction ratio is a crucial threshold parameter in infectious disease models and other biological mathematical frameworks.
+The theory developed by Zhang and Zhao \cite{MR4348165} provides a robust approach to connecting the basic reproduction ratio with associated principal eigenvalue problems.
+In particular, this framework enables us to characterize the limiting behavior of the basic reproduction ratio in terms of the limiting profiles of the principal eigenvalue(see, e.g., \cite{MR4628895, Feng_Li_Yang_2024, MR3945624, MR4553723, MR4620151}).

 In recent years, nonlocal dispersal, typically modeled via integral operators, has been increasingly employed to capture long-range dispersal mechanisms, offering an alternative to traditional local diffusion models.
 However, the lack of compactness in the solution operators of these models introduces significant challenges for the study of their principal eigenvalues, which has consequently attracted substantial research interest and spurred the development of various analytical methods.